cts/cts.github.com/dscrape/index.md

     <pre>dscrape http://www.reddit.com http://example.org/reddit.cts</pre>

-* **A Github URL**.
-DScrape supports a special shorthand for files hosted in Github.
+* **A GitHub URL**.
+DScrape supports a special shorthand for files hosted in GitHub.
 Create a URL of the form `github://user/repository/path/to/file`, such as:

     <pre>dscrape http://www.reddit.com github://cts/dscrape/examples/reddit.cts</pre>

 # <a id="contribute"> </a> Contributing a Scraper

-To contribute a scraper to our repository, fork it on Github and add your tree sheet to the `/examples` folder.
+To contribute a scraper to our repository, fork it on GitHub and add your tree sheet to the `/examples` folder.
 You will also need to add an entry for your scraper in the `/examples/directory.json` file.
 Then submit a pull request and we will review and incorporate it.